ManojAdikari/Quiz-Loader/README.md

 ### questions
-You can select mulitple choice.system shows it write or wrong
+You can select mulitple choice.system shows it wright  or wrong
 ![alt text](Images/2.png)